| | The

 music, dance and theater troupes from around the world, are also a

 five-minute drive from the hospital.
+The Detroit Cultural Center, adjacent

 to Wayne State University and less than a mile from The Detroit